webdev-dave/reddit-museum/README.md

 - filter through art by genre
 - filter through art using the search bar
 - create a shuffled section which combines a random mix of art from all the galleries
-- figure out how to load photos 4 times a day to a server and host from there
+- figure out how to load photos every 6 hours to a server and host from there

 ### User Guide